Login - Create Account

 the variation control is the only question - with the size pixel control it varies the size of the perlin noise [ basicly zooming in and out on the one pattern], with the variation control it changes the actual pattern Question Smile

 Under the 'size, pixels' control we already have a 'variation' control that globally changes noise seeds, hard-wired for each and every filter on the library.
-Your 'Variation' control does the exact same thing, hence it is redundant.
-Wink
+Your 'Variation' control does the exact same thing, hence it is redundant. smile;)

---- Crapadilla says: "Damn you, stupid Mac beta!"
+--- Crapadilla says: "Damn you, stupid redundant feature requests!" ;)

 Details E-Mail